What Is a Licensed Professional Clinical Counselor (LPCC)?

 However, some environments are better aligned with the work of LPCCs than that of LMFTs.
 For example, many LPCCs work in correctional facilities, where they offer mental health treatment to incarcerated individuals who have committed crimes.
 Although LMFTs may treat clients who have incarcerated family members, they are less likely to work within correctional facilities because the environment is not as conducive to family or couple therapy sessions.

 LPCCs may also work in crisis intervention centers, which provide services to individuals who are experiencing mental health emergencies and suicidal ideation.
-These organizations are not as well-suited to LMFTs, who are less likely to focus on individual mental health interventions.
-Instead, they treat families and couples experiencing problems in their relationships.
+These organizations may not be as well-suited to LMFTs, who are less likely to focus on individual mental health interventions, who instead treat families and couples experiencing problems in their relationships.

 How to Become an LPCC